onap/archived-cli/README.md

 Select the product version
 --------------------------
-CLI framework is enhanced to handle multiple product versions at same time. so to choose the product version, set evironment variable **OPEN_CLI_PROUDCT_IN_USE**.
+CLI framework is enhanced to handle multiple product versions at same time. so to choose the product version, set environment variable **OPEN_CLI_PROUDCT_IN_USE**.

 NOTE: In interactive mode, product version can be selected using